Comparison of superconducting pairing in doped cuprates and nickelates within an extended Hubbard model: Results

 \section{Results}

-Our main simulations are performed on a two-dimensional square lattice with $8 \times 8$ sites, and further results are also checked on a lattice with $12 \times 12$ sites, which is fair large for DQMC method.
+Our main simulations are performed on a two-dimensional square lattice with $8 \times 8$ sites, and further results are also checked on a lattice with $12 \times 12$ sites, which is fairly large for the DQMC method.
 We investigated the temperature dependence of the effective pairing interactions for various candidate pairing symmetries with these lattices.
-As shown in Fig. \ref{3}, at low temperatures, we observed a significant enhancement in the effective pairing interaction of the $d_{x^2-y^2}$ symmetry in both doped nickelates and cuprates.
+As shown in Fig. \ref{3}, at low temperatures, we observed a significant increase in the effective pairing interaction of the $d_{x^2-y^2}$ symmetry in both doped nickelates and cuprates.
 This suggests that the $d_{x^2-y^2}$ pairing symmetry may play a crucial role in these strongly correlated electron systems.
-However, it is noteworthy that the $d_{x^2-y^2}$ effective pairing interaction in doped nickelates is slightly lower in magnitude compared to that of doped cuprates.
-This discrepancy may be attributed to different degrees of Fermi surface warping caused by distinct tight-binding parameters.
-Meanwhile, we examined other typical superconducting pairing symmetries, namely $s$-wave, $s_{xy}$-wave, $d_{xy}$-wave, and $p_{xy}$-wave.
-The results indicate that the effective pairing interactions for these channels are either close to zero or negative.
-This implies that the $d_{x^2-y^2}$ superconducting pairing symmetry has an intrinsic competitive advantage over other pairing channels, effectively suppressing the formation of other superconducting states.
+However, notably, the $d_{x^2-y^2}$ effective pairing interaction in doped nickelates is slightly lower in magnitude than that in doped cuprates; this discrepancy may be attributed to different degrees of Fermi surface warping caused by distinct tight-binding parameters.
+Moreover, we examined other typical superconducting pairing symmetries, namely, the $s-$wave, extended $s-$wave, $d_{xy}-$wave, and $p_{xy}-$wave.
+The results indicate that the effective pairing interactions for these channels are either close to zero or negative; this implies that the $d_{x^2-y^2}$ superconducting pairing symmetry has an intrinsic competitive advantage over other pairing channels, effectively suppressing the formation of other superconducting states.
 This finding provides strong evidence for the dominance of $d_{x^2-y^2}$ pairing symmetry near optimal doping.

-We also investigated the influence of lattice size on the computational results.
-As shown in Fig. \ref{4}, the $d_{x^2-y^2}$ pairing channel exhibits a weak dependence on lattice size in both doped cuprates and nickelates.
+We also investigated the influence of the lattice size on the computational results.
+As shown in Fig. \ref{4}, the $d_{x^2-y^2}$ pairing channel has a weak dependence on the lattice size of both doped cuprates and nickelates.
 The effective pairing interaction remains nearly constant with varying lattice size, indicating the robustness of the $d_{x^2-y^2}$ wave dominance.